 6. Complete Short Stories

 Although not a novel, this collection of Hemingway’s short stories deserves to be on this list.
 In it, readers will find all of his best short fiction works including ‘The Snows of Kilimanjaro‘ and ‘Hills Like White Elephants‘.

 This novel tells the story of Harry Morgan, a fisherman from Key West, Florida. this ordinary working man gets forced into the black market goods trade.
 He runs contraband between Cuba and Florida but things only end up getting worse for him as he decides to swindle Chinese immigrants and gets involved in a murder.

 8. Islands in the Stream

 This novel was published posthumously in 1970.
 It was among the 332 finished and unfinished works that Hemingway left behind when he died.
-The book follows Thomas Hudson through stages of his life.
-It is made up of three stories or acts that were retiled as “Bimini,” “Cuba,” and “At Sea”.
+The book follows Thomas Hudson through the stages of his life.
+It is made up of three stories, or acts, that were retiled as “Bimini,” “Cuba,” and “At Sea”.

 9. Death in the Afternoon

 This is one of Hemingway’s non-fiction works.
 It describes the traditions of bullfighting in Spain, something that the writer observed personally.
 The book looks at the history of the sport as well as explores the elements of fear and courage that are involved.